 Hull's Old Town

 Do you know your Georgian from your Edwardian?
-In Hull’s Old Town, despite heavy bombing in the Second World War, there is evidence of many period throughout history.
+In Hull’s Old Town, there is evidence of many period throughout history.
 With many original features it is clear that Hull has a significant place within British history.
 Hull’s Old Town is a hidden treasure where you will discover Hull’s collection of free museums including Streetlife Museum of Transport, where all the family can climb aboard a tram or take a carriage ride into the past, and Hull and East Riding Museum of Archaeology where you’ll find a life-size woolly mammoth.
 It is also home to Hepworth Arcade where Mr Marks and Mr Spencer had one of their first penny bazaars!
 There is also a strong link between Hull Old Town and the English Civil War with the alleged plotting parlour at Ye Olde White Harte and the actual spot at which Charles I was refused entry to the city of Hull – Beverley Gate, as well as the world’s smallest window the George Hotel.

 Take a walk down the cobbled streets and explore Hull's Trinity Quarter with a rich and interesting past - don't forget to look up, as many of the buildings have striking architecture.
 With a variety of beautiful historic buildings, old fashioned real ale public houses, museums and the captivating Holy Trinity Church; the quarter is an evocative and interesting part of the city at the heart of the Historic Old Town.
 Amongst the bars, shops, and restaurants you will also find, on the edge of Trinity Square, the popular Hands on History Museum which boasts exciting exhibits.
 So explore and absorb the history, then grab a coffee on the square and watch the world go by in beautiful historic surroundings.